E-visa for Far East Regions

 Which countries can apply for eVisa for Far East countries?

-Citizens of 18 eligible countries are required to get the Russia eVisa for Far East, including Arab League nations and former Soviet states.
+Citizens of 53 countries can access the online application to get the Russia eVisa for the Far East, including EU member states.
 The complete list of eligible countries is as follows:

 The Russia visa for Far East allows the traveler entry and freedom of movement within the territory of the region of port of entry, with the exception of territories, organizations, and facilities for which special permission is required in accordance with Russian federal law.